Hypercubers/hypercubing.xyz/docs/leaderboards/rules.md

 - Macros are **not** allowed.
 - Piece filters are allowed.
 - All speedsolves require video evidence, such as a screen recording.
-    - A timer must be visible on the screen during the solve.
+    - A timer with precision of 0.01 seconds or better must be visible on the screen during the solve.
 Timers built into the puzzle software are preferred.
     - Inspection time must not exceed 60 seconds.
+In other words, the solve timer must be started within 60 seconds of the puzzle being completely scrambled.
 - If using keyboard controls:
     - If possible, a keybinds reference must be visible during the solve.[^keybinds-ref]
     - The keybinds should not be hyperoptimized for specific algorithms.[^alg-keybinds]
 - Log file is not required, but you should still save your PBs!
+- Using software to compute a solution to the puzzle state is not allowed.

 ### Blindsolving rules